← Back to all posts

 The Trust Problem

-Why is this terrifying?
 Prompt injection.
 Someone sends a crafted message to the Telegram group.
 The AI parses it.
 Maybe it does something it shouldn’t.
-That’s a cartoon example, but the principle is real.
 LLMs can be manipulated.
 System prompts can be overridden.
 Behavioral guardrails exist in the context window, and the context window is not a security boundary.

 I had rules.
 “Don’t run destructive commands without asking.”
 “Don’t run sudo without verification.”
 Those are behavioral rules.
 They exist in text that the model reads.
 They can be bypassed by sufficiently clever text that the model also reads.